Macammount History, Family Crest & Coats of Arms

 The name Macammount was spawned by the ancient Anglo-Saxon culture that ruled a majority of Britain.
 It comes from Hamon, an Old French personal name brought to England after the Norman Conquest in 1066.

-Early Origins of the MacAmmount family
+Early Origins of the Macammount family

 The surname Macammount was first found in Kent.
 The Roll of Battle Abbey reveals that two brothers, sons or grandsons of Hamon Dentatus accompanied the Conqueror in his Conquest.
 The first was Robert Fitz-Hamon, the renowned Conqueror of Glamorganshire and the second was Haimon, named in the Domesday Book as "Dapifer," for having received the office of Lord Steward for the King.
 The latter died issueless while the former had four daughters, three of which had conventual lives.

 The remaining daughter named Mabel married Robert Fitzroy, Earl of Gloucester.
 Hamon Dentatus had two other sons: Richard of Granville; and Creuquer who inherited the Barony of Chatham from Robert Fitz-Hamon and many of the Kentish estates of Hamon Dapifer.

 These estates were passed down to Haimon de Crévequer (died 1208) who had one son Robert Haimon.
 The latter joined the confederacy of Barons against Henry III., and as a consequence lost all his estates.

 Later, West-Acre in Norfolk was home to a branch of the family.
 "It is the property of A. Hamond, Esq., whose seat here, High House, is a handsome mansion in the Italian style, finely situated in a well-wooded park.
 The church is partly in the early and partly in the later English style, with a square embattled tower, and contains the mausoleum of the Hamond family, and many beautiful monuments to several of its members."

-Early History of the MacAmmount family
+Early History of the Macammount family

-This web page shows only a small excerpt of our MacAmmount research.
-Another 136 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early MacAmmount History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Macammount research.
+Another 137 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early Macammount History in all our PDF Extended History products and printed products wherever possible.

-MacAmmount Spelling Variations
+Macammount Spelling Variations

-Early Notables of the MacAmmount family (pre 1700)
+Early Notables of the Macammount family (pre 1700)

-1600-1658), an officer in the New Model Army and a regicide; Henry Hammond (1605-1660), an English churchman; Thomas Hammond (1630-1681), an English-born merchant and landowner...
-Another 67 words (5 lines of text) are included under the topic Early MacAmmount Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Macammount Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacAmmount family to Ireland
+Migration of the Macammount family to Ireland

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacAmmount family to the New World and Oceana
+Migration of the Macammount family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
-Early immigration and passenger lists have documented some of the first MacAmmounts to arrive on North American shores: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.
+Early immigration and passenger lists have documented some of the first Macammounts to arrive on North American shores: Daniel Hammond settled in Bermuda in 1635; Elizabeth Hammond and her husband settled in Boston Massachusetts in 1630 with their four children; Henry Hammond arrived in Fort Cumberland Nova Scotia with his wife and three children in 1774.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.